tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Payload-Format-for-Table-Service-Operations.md

 }
 ```

  Since `PartitionKey` and `RowKey` are system properties, meaning that all table rows must define these properties, their type annotation does not appear in the entity.
 These properties are predefined as type `Edm.String`.
-However, the other properties arecustom properties and therefore contain type information corresponding to one of the supported primitive types in the table above.
+However, the other properties are custom properties and therefore contain type information corresponding to one of the supported primitive types in the table above.

 ### Examples:
  The following sample OData entry demonstrates the JSON format sent as a request to insert an entity into Azure Table storage (see [Insert Entity](Insert-Entity.md) for details on the insert operation):